olcf/olcf-user-docs/systems/summit_user_guide.rst

 formatting overhead should be considered; We recommend a maximum storage of 1.4TB.
-The NVMes could be used to reduce the time that applications wait for I/O. Using an SSD drive per compute node, the burst buffer will be used to transfers data to or from the drive before the application reads a file or after it writes a file.
+The NVMes could be used to reduce the time that applications wait for I/O. Using an SSD drive per compute node, the burst buffer will be used to transfer data to or from the drive before the application reads a file or after it writes a file.
 The result will be that the application benefits from native SSD performance for a portion of its I/O requests.
 Users are not required to use the NVMes.
 Data can also be written directly to the parallel